Gorto2000/GH625_XML2GPX/README.md

 # GH625_XML2GPX
-Python Converter for XML Tracks from GH-625 Watches to GPX Tracks
+Python converter that transforms XML tracks from GH-625 watches to GPX tracks